 Questions to ask in evaluating technology:

-1. Will it empower me or control me?
+1. Will my use or purchase of technology empower me or control me?

 I don’t want my life to be controlled by things or by an imagined need of them.
 Yet people sadly people do become controlled by technology or an imagined ‘need’ of it, even waiting days in line to get the newest models.
 All that time for non-essential items.
 Time that could have been spent with family, resting, or enjoying life.

-2. Does this purchase meet real needs or market-generated wants?
+2. Does my use or purchase of technology meet real needs or market-generated wants?

 I believe that caring for others is more important than amassing non-essential items.
 Companies push the constant drive for the latest and best by creating new wants.
 Real needs are relatively few.
 Few people have true need of continuous internet connection.
 Especially at the cost of being disconnected from those nearest and dearest to us.
 Or at the cost of failing in our responsibilities of caring for our loved ones and reaching out to others.